lino-framework/book/docs/index.rst

 The Lino Book
 =============

-Welcome to the online version of the **Lino Book**, the free repository with technical documentation about the Lino framework.
+Welcome to the online documentation about the Lino framework.

 ..
 Rumma & Ko is `hiring people <http://www.saffre-rumma.net/jobs>`_
    to help us with our work on Lino.